learn-co-students/react-initial-state-lab-dc-web-080519/README.md

     We'll need to learn how to set an intial state _based off that component's props_.
     React passes a component's props as an argument into the constructor (i.e., `constructor(props)`).
-    Remember to call `super()` on the first line of the constructor (this is required in React components if we are to use `this` in the constructor).
+    Remember to call `super()` on the first line of the constructor (this is required in React components if we are to use `this.state` in the constructor).
     Ultimately, our constructor should look something like this:

     ```js